Scientific Name

 Adromischus festivus is an attractive succulent with a short stem and grey oval leaves with dark purple spots on the upper part.
 The plant can grow up to 4 inches (10 cm) tall.
 It is not accepted as a separate species and is treated as a synonym of Adromischus cooperi.

 The main differences between Adromischus festivus and Adromischus cooperi lie in the leaf formation and the inflorescence.
 In Adromischus festivus, the broadest part of the leaves is below the center.
 The leaves are distinctly petiolate near the base.
 The corolla is green or brownish-green.
 In Adromischus cooperi, the broadest part of the leaves is above the center, near the top.
 At the base, they are not, or only very indistinctly petiolate.
-The corolla is wine-red, and the lobes on the upper face are beset with small papillae, particularly on the basal part.
+The corolla is wine-red, and the lobes on the upper face are covered with small papillae, particularly on the basal part.

 Hardiness